ablschools/chartabl/README.md

 <h4>Minification</h4>
 If you are modifying javascript, make sure to update the minified version of the javascript file as well.
-To minify, we use [Uglify-JS](https://github.com/mishoo/UglifyJS).
+We use [UglifyJS](https://github.com/mishoo/UglifyJS).
 You can then run the following command from the project directory.

 ```
 uglifyjs --output chartabl.min.js --compress --mangle -- chartabl.js